-At the same time, you need to make sure that the payments aren’t too heavy for you to keep up with.
-After all, there’s no sense taking out a loan to cover another debt, only to find yourself unable to keep up with the payments on the new loan.
+There isn’t a clear right or wrong answer to this question—it all depends on your needs, your income and your abilities.
+You need to make sure that the monthly payments aren’t too heavy for you to keep up with.
+After all, there’s no sense taking out a loan only to find yourself unable to keep up with the payments.

 This is a pretty simple calculation, but what works for you can be anything but simple.
 If you decide to go for a lender that offers short term loans you will have higher monthly payments but will pay less interest over the life of the loan.
 If you spread it out over a longer loan term, your monthly payments will be lower, but the overall interest you pay will be higher.